gluent/goe/README.md

 - GOOGLE_DATAPROC_SERVICE_ACCOUNT
 - GOOGLE_DATAPROC_REGION

+If using Dataproc Batches to provide Spark:
+- GOOGLE_DATAPROC_BATCHES_VERSION
+- GOOGLE_DATAPROC_SERVICE_ACCOUNT
+- GOOGLE_DATAPROC_REGION
+- GOOGLE_DATAPROC_BATCHES_SUBNET

 ## Install database objects
-To install supporting database objects you need access to an admin account that can create users, grant them system privileges and create objects in the schemas created.
+To install supporting database objects you need access to a database admin account that can create users, grant them system privileges and create objects in the schemas created.
 SYSTEM has been used in the example below but this is *not* a necessity:
 ```
 . ${OFFLOAD_HOME}/conf/offload.env
 cd ${OFFLOAD_HOME}/setup